Ten Best Practices for Sales Channel Incentive Programs

 - Assign a Respected Salesperson to the Program

-Your incentive program needs to be endorsed by a face that people in your company are familiar with, someone they immediately recognize as a leader in the organization.
+Your sales channel incentive program needs to be endorsed by a face that people in your company are familiar with, someone they immediately recognize as a leader in the organization.
 This not only lends your program authority and credibility, it more firmly establishes the link between the program and your brand.

 - Define Specific Goals and Objectives